9 Best Music NFT Marketplaces In 2024 For Artists To Sell Music

 What's next for the music industry?

 Musicians have always faced issues when it comes to making money from their music.
 Most musicians make a large portion of their revenue through streaming services.
-Still, they don’t receive more than 12% on average of the revenue earned by these platforms.
+Still, they don't receive more than 12% on average of the revenue earned by these platforms.
 NFTs are starting to reshape the music industry in various ways.
-Fair royalty payments are a big problem in the modern world, which is dominated by streaming services.
+Fair royalty payments are a big problem in the modern music world, which is dominated by streaming services.

 Then there are issues like loans for music production, music rights holders, and reliance on music gigs to make a living.
 As a result, NFTs are becoming a popular method for musicians to earn money.
-NFTs give musicians a plethora of creative opportunities to interact with their audience and fully own their music.
+NFTs give musicians a plethora of creative opportunities to interact with their audience and fully own their own music together.
 NFTs allow musicians to be more self-reliant and productive in their interactions with their fan bases.

 Looking for more ideas to promote your Music NFTs as an artist?

-Selling music and other artwork on the blockchain allows artists to connect directly with their fan base without the requirement for a record label or a music streaming platform.
+Selling music and other digital artwork only on the blockchain allows artists to connect directly with their fan base without the requirement for a record label or a music streaming platform.
 If done correctly, music NFTs have the potential to increase the artist's profits.

 We may have reached a tipping point in the music industry's acceptance of NFTs.
 Several artists have launched their music NFT collections that have captured the attention of fans and created millions of dollars in revenue.
 As with most other aspects of NFTs and cryptocurrency, there are numerous ways for creators and fans to benefit from music NFTs.